Death and state funeral of Winston Churchill: Background and funeral plan

-Voted as the greatest Briton in a BBC poll in 2002, Sir Winston Churchill is remembered for leading his country (with the Allies) to victory as Prime Minister of the United Kingdom during the Second World War.
+Sir Winston Churchill is best remembered for leading his country (with the Allies) to victory as prime minister of the United Kingdom during the Second World War.
 In June 1953, during his second term as prime minister, he had a severe stroke at a dinner party at Downing Street.
 Unknown to his guests, he collapsed and was left partially paralysed.
 The family kept the incident secret.
 Among the few who were informed of the news was Queen Elizabeth II, who had occupied the throne for just a year.
 She instructed the Duke of Norfolk, who, as Earl Marshal, was in charge of state funerals, to make preparations in the event of Churchill's death that should be "on a scale befitting his position in history".
 A meticulous and confidential plan titled Operation Hope Not was prepared.
-Churchill survived the next 12 years, during which necessary modifications were frequently made.
+Churchill survived the next 12 years, during which necessary modifications were frequently made (mainly because "the pallbearers kept dying", explained Lord Mountbatten).
 During that period, in 1958, Churchill nearly died from a sudden attack of pneumonia.

 The final documents, titled State Funeral of the Late Sir Winston Leonard Spencer Churchill, K.G., O.M., C.H., were issued on 26 January 1965, two days after Churchill's death.
 The documents dictated the entire course of the funeral down to the minutest detail.

 Death

-Churchill died in the morning of Sunday 24 January 1965 in his home at 28 Hyde Park Gate, London, exactly 70 years after the death of his father.
+Churchill died on the morning of Sunday 24 January 1965 in his home at 28 Hyde Park Gate, London, exactly 70 years after the death of his father.
 Since 1949, he had suffered eight strokes.
 The last was on 15 January 1965, from which he never recovered.
 After the stroke, he was mostly in a coma; his last words were to his son-in-law Christopher Soames: "I'm so bored with it all."
-His physician Lord Moran first informed the Queen and the Prime Minister Harold Wilson of the death, and then made the announcement at 8:35 a.m. which was given to the press, saying, "Shortly after eight this morning, Sunday, Jan the 24th, Sir Winston Churchill died at his London home.
+His physician Lord Moran first informed the Queen and the Prime Minister Harold Wilson of the death, and then made the announcement at 8:35 am which was given to the press, saying, "Shortly after eight this morning, Sunday, Jan the 24th, Sir Winston Churchill died at his London home.
 [Signed] Moran."

 Reactions and tributes

-Leading the world in tributes were Queen Elizabeth II, prime minister Harold Wilson, and Lyndon B. Johnson, the president of the United States.
+Leading the world in tributes were Queen Elizabeth II, Prime Minister Harold Wilson, and Lyndon B. Johnson, the president of the United States.

 The Queen immediately sent a letter of condolence to Lady Churchill after hearing Churchill's death, saying: